v-Farhad/v-Farhad/README.md

 The EEEE may show my excitment for writing about me.
 Or, it may be interpreted as a sign of narcissim.
 I am fine with both.

-Though a little old for being a student, I am a PhD student at SMU in Dalls, Texas.
+Though a little old for being a student, I am a PhD student at SMU in Dallas, Texas.
 I am currently working on privacy in vehicular systems, doing my best (and even more) to apply FHE-based methods to real-world engineering problems.
 So Far So Good!

 My PhD supervisor, Dr. Camp, has a big lab, mostly occupied with drones and wireless equipment.
 Later robot dogs will be added.
 The lab helps the science community proceed with swarm intelligence.
 Hopefully, as time passes, I will extend FHE methods to swarm intelligence algos and test it in practical settings.